 Financing Costs

-Financing costs of \$460,859 have been netted against the secured debt and bridge financing.
-These costs represent commitment fees and other fees paid in connection with securing these loans.
-Amortization of these financing costs of \$58,264 has been recorded and included in interest expense for the three and six months ended June 30, 2007.
+The unamortized balance of financing costs of \$610,554 have been netted against the mortgage payable and credit facilities.
+These costs represent commitment fees and other fees paid in connection with securing these loans and facilities.

 Cash Flow